 4. Federal Crimes Attorney

 Handling cases in federal court is different from handling cases in state court.
-Federal laws and procedures may not be the same as state court.
+Federal laws and procedures may not be the same as those for state court.
 If you face federal charges, make sure that you hire an attorney with experience practicing before federal courts.

 5. Attorneys’ Fees and Costs